Frequently asked questions (FAQs)

 A: Clinic visits are fully paid for if you have a valid OHIP card.
 From time to time there may be needs outside of this, i.e. special forms or letters that are not covered under the Schedule of Benefits and Fees that you may be responsible to pay directly.

-Q: Is my medication costs covered?
+Q: Are my medication costs covered?

 A: The costs of medications may be covered under government plans such as Ontario Drug Benefits (ODB) or Non-Insured Health Benefits (NHIB), a private medical plan, or Trillium Drug Plan (TDP).